X-rays use a small dose of radiation to create pictures of the inside of the body.

 X-rays can be taken of any part of the body.
 They are especially good for looking at teeth and injuries to bones.

 X-rays can also be used to:

-By using oral, rectal, bladder or intravenous contrast materials they can used for other reasons, including:
+By using oral, rectal, bladder or IV contrast materials, x-rays can also used be for other reasons, including:

 Before your x-ray is taken, you may be asked to remove jewelry and put on a hospital gown.

 Let your doctor know if you are pregnant.

 You may be given a type of contrast material.

 A lead shield may be placed on parts of your body that are not being x-rayed.
 This will help reduce your exposure to radiation.

 The x-ray device will be placed over the part of your body being studied.
 You will be asked to remain as still as possible while the images are taken.
 The x-ray device will send x-rays through your body.
 The x-rays will be captured on the other side of your body by a computer or on film.